neuro-actions/mlflow/README.md

 	backend_store_uri: postgresql://postgres:password@${{ inspect_job('postgres').internal_hostname_named }}:5432
 ```

-SQLite persistet on a platform disk.
+SQLite persistent on a platform disk.
-This also implies adding the respective disk with the mount part `/some/path` to the `volumes` argument.
+This also implies adding the respective disk with the mount path `/some/path` to the `volumes` argument.
 ```
 args:
     backend_store_uri: sqlite:///some/path/mlflow.db
 ```

 Regular file.
-In this case "MLFlow registered models" will not work.
+In this case "MLFlow registered models" functionality will not work.
+In order to use model registry functionality, you must run your server using a database-backed store (see note [here](https://www.mlflow.org/docs/latest/tracking.html#backend-stores)).
 ```
 args:
     backend_store_uri: /path/to/store